 2. Compute S.

-• N°1630 (numerical sequences) : This exercise allows you to practice calculating the sum of the terms of a geometric sequence from its common ratio and its first term.
+This exercise allows you to practice calculating the sum of the terms of an arithmetic sequence.

 Let (`u_(n)`) be a geometric sequence of common ratio -2, and of first term `u_(0)= -2 `.
 Let S be the sum of `u_(2)` to `u_(14)`.
 S=`u_(2)`+`u_(3)`+`u_(4)`+`. . .`+`u_(14)`.